Unique Rush center provides comprehensive care for interrelated airway diseases

 “Trying to coordinate (care for) allergy, asthma, sinus disease and sleep (apnea) is very unique,” Batra says.
 “I hope this can be a model for how we manage these patients with upper airway diseases across the country.”

-Caregivers at the Rush Center for Airway Diseases see patients at multiple locations, including Rush University Medical Center, Rush Oak Park Hospital and Rush South Loop, and also will provide care at the Rush Oak Brook location clinic opening in winter 2019.
+Caregivers at the Rush Sinus, Allergy and Asthma Center see patients at multiple locations, including Rush University Medical Center, Rush Oak Park Hospital and Rush South Loop and Rush Oak Brook.
 For more information, call (312) 563-ARWY (2799) or visit the center’s web page.